voidlin/IAMA/README.md

 IAMA
 ====

-An ontology matching tool implemented with Alignment API
+An ontology matching system implemented with Alignment API